marcellop71/mosaic/README.md

 The scheme encrypts a point in GT as:
 - a point on GT (the point to be encrypted perturbed by a secret)
-- a bags of 4-points tuples (point on GT, point on G1, point on G1, point on G2) [one tuple for each attribute-leave in the policy]
+- a bags of 4-points tuples (i.e., bag of points on GT x G1 x G1 x G2) [one tuple for each attribute-leave in the policy]